 “My brethren, count it all joy when you fall into various trials…”

 The words “fall into” mean to fall into something so as to be encompassed with trials.
-Christians at times find themselves enveloped and surrounded by trials.
+Christians, at times, find themselves enveloped and surrounded by trials.

-God puts trials into our lives not due to our own making but to His designs.
+God puts trials into our lives, not due to our own making but to His designs.

 Most of us count it all joy when we avoid trial.
-Some of us get into trouble by our own folly.
+Some of us get into trouble with our own folly.
 This trial is something we “fall into.”
 It is not a trial of our own making but something of God’s making.